 In order to provide faculty members with additional support and guidance in fulfilling their role as teachers, the Oral English Program faculty is divided into two teaching teams—the Freshman Oral English Team and the Sophomore Oral English Team —according to their teaching assignments.

-Each team has a Team Leader who regularly provides the faculty members on his or her team with specific information to help guide lesson planning and teaching via email and a weekly team meeting.
-The Team Leaders also help to relay information between the SIU Foreign Language Department and the faculty members on their teams regarding any relevant administrative issues.
+Each team has a Team Leader who regularly supports the team with specific information to help guide lesson planning and teaching via email and a weekly team meeting.
+The Team Leaders also help to relay information from the School of Foreign Languages regarding any relevant administrative issues.

 The Oral English Program Curriculum: